Rochan-A/gym-dino/README.md

 A pygame based port of the Chrome T-Rex Game as an OpenAI Gym Environment.

+You can install this from PYPI:

+'''
+pip3 install gym-dino
+'''

+You can import it as:

+'''
+import gym_dino
+'''

 ### Small backstory

 I am currently working on some reinforcement learning research problems and really wanted a simple yet effective environment to train an agent on.
 I realised that the Chrome game ain't bad at all especially in this scenario.